Advanced Topics in

 Lecture Sustainable networking (Part 2)

-Exercise Saving energy in today's networks
+Exercise Proportionality and power saving energy in the Switch networks